Services performed at: Lennon Road-Flint

 Kyphoplasty is similar, except a balloon is first inserted into the fractured vertebra, and inflated to push the bone back into its normal shape.
 The balloon is removed, and the compound mentioned above is inserted.

 Standard therapy for VCFs includes bed rest, pain medication, muscle relaxants, external back braces, and physical therapy.
 If there is little to no pain relief, your doctor may recommend vertebral augmentation, also known as kyphoplasty.
-This minimally invasive procedure is performed on an outpatient basis and usually requires a local anaesthetic and mild sedation, eliminating many of the complications that result from open surgery.
+This minimally invasive procedure is performed on an outpatient basis and usually requires a local anesthetic and mild sedation, eliminating many of the complications resulting from open surgery.

 For many patients, kyphoplasty is covered by Medicare and most private insurers.
 Kyphoplasty allows you to resume many of the physical activities that you love.
 Best of all, it alleviates pain in approximately 90 percent of patients.

 Before your procedure your doctor will give you a physical exam and imaging tests to determine the location of fractured vertebrae when the fractures happened, and if kyphoplasty is right for you.

 During your procedure, kyphoplasty is performed under sedation with a local anesthetic.
 Using X-ray guidance, a needle is inserted into the fractured vertebra through a small incision.
 When the needle is correctly aligned, specially formulated bone cement is injected into the fractured vertebra, creating an internal cast that stabilizes the bone.
 The needle is then removed and the incision is covered with a steri-strip.

 After the procedure, you’ll lie on your back for a short time while the cement hardens.
 Your vital signs will be monitored.
 Typically, you’ll be able to go home within 1-2 hours after treatment.